-I was interviewed recently for the Preacher Boys podcast by Eric Skwarczynski.
+Several years ago, I was interviewed for the Preacher Boys podcast by Eric Skwarczynski.
 The primary purpose of Eric’s podcast is to expose abuse within the Independent Fundamentalist Baptist (IFB) church movement.
-Eric is a Christian, but we share a common purpose when it comes to sexual abuse and clergy misconduct in IFB churches, so I was more than happy to lend my voice to his noble cause.
-The podcast will be available soon.
-I hope readers of this blog will find our discussion insightful and helpful.
+Eric and I share a common purpose when it comes to sexual abuse and clergy misconduct in IFB churches, so I was more than happy to lend my voice to his noble cause.

 People ask me all the time, “Brother Tom, to what group do you belong?
 Of what association are you a member?”